AndreLMPinto/Localizationeer.js/README.md

 - [x] Configurable column index for string ids.
 - [x] Configurable column index for text in English.

+Example 1: Import strings from a xml file.
+> node app.js -operation=excel2android -excelFileName=/your/excel/file.xslx -xmlsFolderName=/your/app/src/main/res

+Example 2: Import strings from a csv file.
+> node app.js -operation=excel2android -excelFileName=/your/csv/file.csv -xmlsFolderName=/your/app/src/main/res

+To inform the column index for the string id use
+> -idColumnIndex=1

+To inform the column index for the text in English use
+> -idEnglishColumnIndex=2

+To inform the number of white spaces used for xml indentation use
+> -indentationSpaces=4

 ## Excel to iOS
 - The input file is an Excel or CSV.
 See example folder for the example.xlsx and example.csv input files.
 - First line have the names of the languages, which are mapped to one or more language codes (it is very important that the names of the languages match the ones in the source).